wohaco/despace/venus.md

 Future/proposed missions:

    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 The Venus Flagship Design Reference Mission (DRM) is optimized to achieve the highest number of high‑priority science goals & objectives of Venus exploration, & it is comprised of a highly capable orbiter, 2 balloons in the clouds, & 2 landers on different terrains.
 While on the surface, Landers would perform high‑fidelity analyses of the elemental & mineralogical content of rocks & soils on & beneath the surface.
 Panoramic images of the landing sites at an order of magnitude higher resolution than achieved with previous landers would provide geologic context for the landing & sampling sites.
    1. [Venus Mobile Explorer](venus_mobile_explorer.md) (…).
 The VME will study the planet during the descent (atmosphere, weather parameters, surface composition, sampling of atmospheric samples for analysis), on the surface (the same measurements, but also contact).
-In addition, the VME will study the planet during the flight from the first landing site to the second (in particular, it will study tesserae, photographing the surface in the optical & near-infrared ranges).
+In addition, the VME will study the planet during the flight from the first landing site to the second (in particular, it will study tessera, photographing the surface in the optical & near-infrared ranges).
    1. [Venus Observing System](venus_observing_system.md) (…).
 A small number of Seismic & Atmospheric Venus Explorer (SAEVe) units (Kremic et al., 2017) deployed over the planet.